 Your LCD-GPS uses the concept of a "home" location.
-All of the calculations are made in reference to your current home location.
+All of the calculations are made in reference to your current home location, i.e. where you are right now.
 The software in the Eggfinder LCD reads the internal GPS every 10 seconds to get the current (home) location.
 The GPS module actually puts it out every second, but you generally aren't going as fast on the ground as your rocket is moving in the air, and your rocket has priority so it's OK if the home location doesn't get updated as often.
+That also keeps it from giving you a bunch of false readings if you're moving relatively fast (as in driving out to the rocket).